www.thementawai.com

 Material Culture

-Everyday Craftsmanship, Clothing, Canoes, and Adornments
+Everyday Clothing, Craftsmanship, Canoes, and Adornments

 Mentawai material culture reflects practicality, beauty, and spiritual attention.
 Objects are made to serve daily needs, but also to please the soul, strengthen relationships, and maintain harmony with the environment.

-Clothing - Kabit
+Clothing

 The kabit is the traditional Mentawai loincloth worn by boys and men.
 Made from the inner bark of the baiko tree, it is peeled, soaked, washed, and then pounded with wooden mallets until it becomes soft, flexible fibre.
 After drying in the sun, the sheets are beaten again to achieve strength and smoothness.